In 2021, the world produced a sickening amount of 57.4 million metric tons of e-waste.

 Cyber security and e-waste are interconnected issues.
 Irresponsible disposal of e-waste into bins poses a huge threat to data and cyber security and must be taken into account whenever you look for recycling options.

-For the best way forward, store all your data on the cloud and remove everything from the device before you send it to an end-of-life facility like Hummingbird International.
+For the best way forward, store all your data on the cloud and remove everything from the device before you send it to an end-of-life facility like Hummingbird International which is dedicated to providing specialized data destruction services.

 Preserve what you have by performing consistent servicing and maintenance.
 Whenever you face an issue, instead of just throwing away the device, go online and look for ways to fix the issue.